microsoft/vscode-docs/docs/devcontainers/containers.md

 We recommend pre-building images with the tools you need rather than creating and building a container image each time you open your project in a dev container.
 Using pre-built images will result in a faster container startup,  simpler configuration, and allows you to pin to a specific version of tools to improve supply-chain security and avoid potential breaks.
 You can automate pre-building your image by scheduling the build using a DevOps or continuous integration (CI) service like GitHub Actions.

-Even better - pre-built images can now contain Dev Container metadata so you can just reference an image and settings will be pulled across automatically!
+Even better - pre-built images can contain Dev Container metadata so when you reference an image, settings will be pulled across automatically.

 We recommend using the [devcontainer CLI](/docs/devcontainers/devcontainer-cli.md) to pre-build your images since it is kept in sync with the Dev Containers extension's latest capabilities - including [dev container Features](#dev-container-features).
 Once you've built your image, you can push it to a container registry (like the [Azure Container Registry](https://learn.microsoft.com/azure/container-registry/container-registry-get-started-docker-cli?tabs=azure-cli), [GitHub Container Registry](https://docs.github.com/packages/working-with-a-github-packages-registry/working-with-the-container-registry#pushing-container-images), or [Docker Hub](https://docs.docker.com/engine/reference/commandline/push)) and reference it directly.